 We British are an odd tribe.
-Anyone who’s read a Charles Dickens novel, checked out Captain Pugwash or, you know, followed @VeryBritishProblems on Twitter will know that our culture is riddled with bizarre habits and perversions.
+Anyone who’s read a Charles Dickens novel, checked out Captain Pugwash or followed @VeryBritishProblems on Twitter will know that our culture is riddled with bizarre habits and perversions.
 We English like to queue.
 We say things like ‘crikey’.
 We go to the seaside even when it’s freezing.
-We’re sarcastic – a type of humour that anyone who’s ever dated a non-Brit will release is actually pretty niche.
+We’re sarcastic – a type of humour that anyone who’s ever dated a non-Brit will realise is actually pretty niche.
 Our national treasures are people like Helena Bonham Carter and John Cleese (or Basil Fawlty, as we prefer to think of him).

 This madness is a nationwide affliction.
 We’re all eccentrics in our own way.
 As Spanish philosopher George Santayana wrote in his Soliloquies in England in 1922, ‘England is the paradise of individuality, eccentricity, heresy, anomalies, hobbies and humours.’
 Not to come over all Hugh Grant in Love Actually, but our pool of lovable freaks and geeks and our strange tendencies is what makes us unique.
 ‘We may be a small country, but we're a great one, too.
 The country of Shakespeare, Churchill, the Beatles, Sean Connery, Harry Potter.
 David Beckham's right foot.
 David Beckham's left foot, come to that.’ – okay I borrowed from him directly.
 Richard Curtis, is after all, a fine champion of English eccentrics – see the character he conjured up for Bill Nighy in the aforementioned Christmas favourite, or indeed the entire cast of Four Weddings and a Funeral.